ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/1st Level/Gravity Shove.md

 - **[[Psyfocus]] Cost:**
 	- 4
 - **[[Neural Heat]] Generation:**
-	- 19
+	- 22
 - [[Range]]:
-	- Touch.
+	- 25ft (length) x 15ft (width) x 15ft (height) cuboid with the caster on the edge.
 - **Target**:
-	- A cuboid with 25ft length, 15ft width, 15ft height, the caster centered on a square face, and within range.
+	- A direction.
 - **Components**:
-	- Kinetic.
+	- Kinetic
 - **Duration**:
 	- Instant.
 - **Effects**:
-	- *You generate a large gravitational force away from you, pulling everything caught in the force.*
-	- All creatures within a target cuboid must make a Constitution saving throw.
+	- You create a large, horizontal, gravitational force within a cuboid in front of you.
+All creatures within the cuboid must make a Constitution saving throw.
-		- On a failure, they are pushed away from you to the far face of the cube.
+		- On a failure, they are pushed away from you to the end of the cube.
 		- On a success, nothing happens.
+		- The cuboid has dimensions 25ft (length) x 15ft (width) x 15ft (height).
+		- The length of the cuboid is always parallel to the direction you are facing.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 12 psyfocus spent above the normal cost for this psycast, the cuboid's length increases by 5ft.